 There are several types of bird feeders available, and buying more than one type can attract several colorful birds to your yard.

-The first thing you should do when you search for the best bird feeder is settle on a type.
+Which types of feeders should you get?
+The first thing you should do when you search for a feeder is settle on a type.
 This way, you’ll narrow down your choices right away and be able to concentrate on the important aspects and compare your options.
 Maybe you’re looking for a fun patio idea to bring some wildlife in.
-If so, the best bird feeder is the way to go.
+If so, this feeder is the way to go.

 The material your bird feeder comes made out of will have a big impact on how long it lasts against the elements.
 For example, a metal feeder will most likely last longer than a wooden one, but this depends on whether or not the wooden one has a sealant on it.
 Cedar is a popular material for wooden bird feeders because it doesn’t allow mold or bacteria to grow, and it fades gracefully.
 Check the birdhouse material, and make sure you pay close attention to the roof.

-You don’t want your birdfeeder to run dry because the birds will leave if they can’t eat.
-A larger capacity can prevent you from having to fill it constantly.
+You don’t want your birdfeeder to run dry because the feeding birds will leave if they can’t eat.
+A larger mixed seed capacity can prevent you from having to fill it constantly.

 You want your bird feeder to last, even if you don’t pay a lot for it.
 Most of the best bird feeders have weather-resistant measures in space like a powder coating that protects any metal from rusting or corroding.
 Wooden bird feeders have a sealant on them that stop bacteria or mold from forming, and this can extend the feeder’s life.
 Additionally, sealant stops rain from causing the wood to warp.

 It is possible to get a high-quality bird feeder for under $100, but they have a large cost range.
-Before you shop for the best bird feeder, take time to settle on a price and don’t go over it.
+Before you shop for bird feeders, take time to settle on a price and don’t go over it.
 This will remove ones from your price range, and it’ll stop you from getting tempted and going over your budget.
 You can start smaller and upgrade later too.

 Ease of Cleaning

-Taking time to measure your options and choose the best bird feeder will ensure that you can relax and enjoy the birds visiting your yard all summer long.
+Taking time to measure your options and choose bird feeders will ensure that you can relax and enjoy the birds visiting your yard all summer long.

-The best bird feeder will attract a multitude of birds to your yard.
+The bird feeder will attract a multitude of birds to your yard.
 You can enjoy it all year round, especially if you make a point to keep it full.
-You can hang it away from your kid’s swing set so they come in while your kids are out playing, and you can use them to teach your kids about wildlife.
-Our short guide and product reviews will help you pick out the best bird feeder for your needs.
+You can hang it away from your kid’s swing set so they come in while your kids are out playing, and you can use the feeders to teach your kids about wildlife.
+Our short guide and product reviews will help you pick out the bird feeder for your needs.